 The number of Swedish savings banks has fallen sharply over the years.
-In the peak year of 1928 there were 498 savings banks, in 1960 there were 434.
-In 1980 there were still 164 savings banks, after many small institutions had merged to form regional banks.
+In 1928, the peak year, there were 498 savings banks, in 1960 there were 434.
+In 1980 there were still 164 savings banks, after many small institutions had merged into regional banks.
 As a result of an increasingly difficult competitive environment, combined with the deregulation of the Swedish banking market, further mergers took place in the following period.
-An additional driver of consolidation was the concentration of many Swedish companies and the associated relocation of the registered office from the province to the capital Stockholm, which caused the locally operating savings banks to lose competitive advantages.
+An additional driver of consolidation was the concentration of many Swedish companies and the associated relocation of the registered office from the province to the capital Stockholm, which caused the locally operating savings banks to lose competitive advantages .

-Table 2: Structural information on the Swedish savings banks
+Table 2: Structural information on the Swedish Savings Banks